NIME-conference/reviewing-guide/meta-reviewer-guide.md

 **Does this submission present a unique, important, and useful enhancement to NIME community knowledge?**

-With this question in mind, here’s a guide to writing a NIME meta-review[^1].
+With this question in mind, here’s a guide to writing a NIME meta-review

 ### Read the submission